hunterlester/node_markov/README.md

 ### Welcome!

 This is a technical assigment.
 My first choice was to build the server and Markov logic in [Rust](https://github.com/hunterlester/rusty_markov) but I got lost while using the Actix framework and cut my losses by very quickly switching to Node.js.
-In particular I was originally intending to spend more time focusing on multithreading in addition to asychronous IO, while touching on atomic reference counting and mutexes in order to safely operation on cache.
+In particular I was originally intending to spend more time focusing on multithreading in addition to asychronous IO, while touching on atomic reference counting and mutexes in order to safely operate on cache.

+View this [file](https://github.com/hunterlester/node_markov/blob/master/routes/index.js) for Markov logic.

 ### Build inststructions